NicklasWallgren/sqlTemplate/README.md

 Sometimes it can be hard to write comprehensible SQL queries with tools like SQL builders ([squirrel](https://github.com/Masterminds/squirrel) or [dbr](https://github.com/gocraft/dbr)), specially dynamic queries with optional statements and joins.
-It's hard to see the overall cohesive structure of the queries, and the primary goal.
+It can be hard to see the overall cohesive structure of the queries, and the primary goal.

 The main motivation of this library is to separate the SQL queries from the Go code, and to improve the readability of complex dynamic queries.